Skip to content

 Key Takeaways

-• The transformation script receives one AST node as JSON and returns { source, inline }.
+• The handler receives one entity as JSON and returns { source, inline?, includes? }.

-• source goes to the .g.cpp file. inline items are injected at anchor sites in the original header.
+• source lands in the output file (default: next to the input header). inline items are injected at matching anchor comments.

-• No grouping script = 1:1 routing: one annotated entity ☛ one output file derived from the input path.
+• No grouping.luau ⇒ 1:1 routing; one annotated entity ⇒ one output file derived from the input.